 Bulbs and bulblike plants, Perennials

-To picture this summer bloomer, imagine a cross between a belladonna lily (Amaryllis belladonna) and a daffodil.
-Like belladonna lily, it has strap-shaped, 2-ft.-long leaves and thick flower stems carrying several large, fragrant flowers—though leaves and flowers appear together in hymenocallis.
-Like daffodils, the flowers have two sets of segments: inner ones form a funnel, while outer ones are longer, spidery, and recurved.
+Imagine a cross between a naked lady (Amaryllis belladonna) and a daffodil.
+Like naked lady, it has strap-shaped, 2-ft.-long leaves and thick flower stems carrying several large, fragrant flowers—though leaves and flowers appear together in hymenocallis.
+Like daffodils, the flowers have two sets of segments: the inner ones form a funnel, while the outer ones are longer, spidery, and recurved.

 ‘Advance’ has pure white flowers faintly lined with green in its throat.

-Native to China, Japan.
-Slow growing to about 15-30 ft. tall and half as wide, with smooth, light gray...
+Native to China and Japan.
+Slow growing to 15–30 ft. tall and half as wide, with smooth, light g...